NWChemEx/.github/docs/source/conventions/pre_commit.rst

 The NWX configuration for pre-commit (``.pre-commit-config.yaml``) lives in `NWChemEx/pre-commit-config <https://github.com/NWChemEx/pre-commit-config>`__.
-Normally, this yaml file would be expected to live in the root directory of the repository where pre-commit would be used.
+Normally, this YAML file would be expected to live in the root directory of the repository where pre-commit would be used.
 NWX is made up of a number of different libraries in different repositories, so we find it helpful to keep the configuration file in a centralized location.
 This methodology does cause